 So, really, it's not a next-gen display technology at all, just a tweak to LCD TV tech.
 However, that doesn't mean it's not impressive – it really is very good.

 The battle between OLED and QLED is a story about branding, and it's also about a South Korean rivalry.
 Every single OLED panel found inside every single OLED TV is made by LG Displays, and every single QLED panel is made by Samsung.

 It's hard to disagree, but despite LG, Sony, Panasonic, TP-Vision (under the Philips brand in the UK), Loewe, Bang & Olufsen, Skyworth, and ChangHong all now selling OLED TVs, they do tend to be very expensive – despite the fact prices are improving a little.

-Samsung abandoned its efforts to make OLED TVs in 2014 due to low production yields, and in 2017 has been talking about QLED again back in 2017.
+Samsung abandoned its efforts to make OLED TVs in 2014 due to low production yields, and only started talking about QLED again back in 2017.
 It's now trying to popularize the technology by getting other companies involved.

 Though the brands behind QLED are fewer, they're quickly getting unionised.
 Samsung, Hisense and TCL banded together under the QLED Alliance back in 2017, in order to advance QLED development – and shift more QLED sets in the world's biggest TV market, China.